microsoft/onnxruntime/onnxruntime/core/providers/coreml/mlprogram_test_scripts/DebugMLProgram.md

 Usage is reasonably intuitive.
 The below example defines a model with 2 inputs and a matmul operator.
 The model is printed, and run with randomly generated inputs.
 The output from doing so is printed.

+There are additional test scripts in this directory for different operators.

 ```python
 import numpy as np
 import coremltools as ct